 - We have conducted and facilitated several studies on the ecology of Sundarban forests and on the livelihood of the traditional fishing communities who depend on these forests for their survival and sustenance.
 During 2008-2009, we conducted a study on the livelihood practices of the traditional fishing communities in the Sundarban Tiger Reserve and published our findings in 2009.
 Again, in 2014, we studied the livelihood conditions of the fishing communities of the Sundarban forests.
 The report of this study was published in the same year by the International Collective in Support of Fishworkers.

 - Since 2016, we have been actively campaigning for the right to compensation and insurance for the dependent family members of tiger-attack victims in the fishing community of the Sundarban.
 Our initiative, the Tiger Widows Support Centre, has been functional in the Gosaba block of the Sundarban in this regard.
 We are providing support in terms of livelihood training in livestock rearing, forest maintenance, sustainable agricultural practices, etc. to such dependent family members, especially to widows of the tiger-attack victims among the fishworkers of the Sundarban forests.

-Since 2018, DISHA is involved on the issue of implementation of Forest Rights Act in the western part of West Bengal, namely in Jangal Mahal covering the districts of Jhargram, Paschim Medinipur, Bankura, Purulia, and Birbhum.
+- Since 2018, we are working on the issue of implementation of the Forest Rights Act among forest-dependent communities in the western part of West Bengal, namely in the Jangal Mahal region, covering the districts of Jhargram, Paschim Medinipur, Bankura, Purulia, and Birbhum.